-High job vacancies coupled with low unemployment make for a tight labour market in Canada.
+High job vacancies coupled with low unemployment make for a tight labor market in Canada.

 Job vacancies in Canada climbed to 957,500 in the first quarter, the highest quarterly number on record according to Statistics Canada.